 \paragraph{Outline.} In Section \ref{sec:prelim} we lay the necessary foundations from geometric group theory, particularly small cancellation theory over acylindrically hyperbolic groups and the Cohen--Lyndon Property.
 In Section \ref{sec:inductive} we prove a small cancellation theorem with homological control (Theorem \ref{thm. inductive step}), which will give the inductive step in our constructions.
 In Section \ref{sec. relative} we construct relative torsion-free Tarski monsters with homological control, which proves Theorem \ref{intro:thm:relative} and is used in all the subsequent applications, treated in Section \ref{sec:applications}.

+Except for Subsection \ref{ss. further}, all applications only rely on Theorem \ref{thm. embedding}, so the reader that does not want to delve into the small cancellation theory can skip Sections \ref{sec:inductive} and \ref{sec. relative} and treat Theorem \ref{thm. embedding} as a black box.

-\paragraph{Acknowledgements.} The authors are indebted to Henrique Souza for asking the question that motivated this paper, and is solved in Theorem \ref{intro:thm:fd:gap}.
-They thank Rachael Boyd, Will Cohen, Arman Darbinyan, Daniel Groves, Adrian Ioana, Peter Kropholler, Ian Leary, Clara L{\"o}h, Antonio L{\'o}pez Neumann, Ashot Minasyan, Brita Nucinkis, Nansen Petrosyan, John Ratcliffe, Yuri Santos Rego, Olympia Talelli, Henry Wilton, Julian Wykowski and Matt Zaremsky for useful conversations.
+\paragraph{Acknowledgements.} The authors are indebted to Henrique Souza for asking the question that motivated this paper, and is solved in Theorem \ref{intro:thm:fd:gap}; and to Peter Kropholler for suggesting that our techniques could be used to also prove Theorem \ref{intro:thm:hierarchy}.
+They thank Macarena Arenas, Rachael Boyd, Will Cohen, Arman Darbinyan, Daniel Groves, Adrian Ioana, Peter Kropholler, Ian Leary, Kevin Li, Clara L{\"o}h, Antonio L{\'o}pez Neumann, Ashot Minasyan, Brita Nucinkis, Nansen Petrosyan, John Ratcliffe, Yuri Santos Rego, Olympia Talelli, Henry Wilton, Julian Wykowski and Matt Zaremsky for useful conversations.
 FFF is supported by the Herchel Smith Postdoctoral Fellowship Fund.
 BS is supported by the AMS--Simons Travel Grant.